Ankit6989/ToDoAPP/README.md

 # Project Title

-A Simple ToDo Android App which displasy your day to day task according to its priority saves it in the Database which is created using RoomDB.
+A Simple ToDo Android App which display your day to day task according to its priority saves it in the Database which is created using RoomDB.

 # Screen Shots
 # 1) Splash Screen